Looking for the best international movers in Kenya?

 • Up to 1 pint of perfume

-Even though you may consider some items as your personal belongings, it’s essential to be aware of Kenya’s specific regulations and restrictions when importing certain items.
-While some of these items may hold sentimental or personal value to you, it’s crucial to respect the laws of the country you are moving to.
+While you may consider some items your personal belongings, awareness of Kenya’s Customs regulations and restrictions on importing certain items is critical.
+Whether these items hold sentimental or personal value to you, it’s essential to respect the law.
 This will help you avoid legal complications or delays during customs clearance.

-Kenya has a list of prohibited items that cannot be imported under any circumstances.
-These items include:
+Kenya’s list of prohibited items that cannot be imported under any circumstances include:

 • Precious metals and stones